irinadel/Db2whc/about.md

 {{site.data.keyword.dashdbshort_notm}} on AWS introduces new DATALAKE table support.
 This functionality provides Db2 users with the ability to access data that is stored on inexpensive, scalable, and reliable object storage in open data formats such as PARQUET and ORC from within the Db2 Warehouse.
 This feature is available on the current generation of AWS plans.
 For more information, see [Open data format table support](https://cloud.ibm.com/docs/Db2whc?topic=Db2whc-open-data-format-table-support) {: external}

+### Replication Support

+{{site.data.keyword.dashdbshort_notm}} with Q Replication enables high-speed data replication for business continuity.
+This feature allows you to manage downtime with continuous availability (99.999%) and in-place recovery within a cluster.
+The cloud-native architecture of Db2 features multiple layers of resiliency with managed computation, highly available storage, and cross-cloud replication.

 ### Expertly managed and highly secure

 Day-to-day operations for {{site.data.keyword.dashdbshort_notm}}, including database monitoring, uptime checks and failovers, are fully automated.
 Operations are supplemented by a DevOps team that are on call to handle unexpected system failures.
 Data is encrypted at rest and in motion by default.
 Administrators can also restrict access to sensitive data through data masking, row permissions, and role-based security, and can utilize database audit utilities to maintain audit trails for their data warehouse.